-Developing Districts: Districts that do not meet the classification of a Special Taxing Unit or a Developed District can be classified as as Developing Districts.
+Developing Districts: Districts that do not meet the classification of a Special Taxing Unit or a Developed District can be classified as Developing Districts.
 The qualified voters of these districts, upon the Developing District's adoption of a total tax rate that would impose more than 1.08 times the amount of the total tax rate imposed by such district in the preceding tax year on a residence homestead appraised at the average appraised value of a residence homestead in the district, subject to certain homestead exemptions, are authorized to petition for an election to reduce the operation and maintenance tax rate.
 If an election is called and passes, the total tax rate for Developing Districts is the current year's debt service and contract tax rate plus the operation and maintenance tax rate that would impose 1.08 times the amount of operation and maintenance tax imposed by the district in the preceding year on a residence homestead appraised at the average appraised value of a residence homestead in the district in that year, subject to certain homestead exemptions.

 The District: A determination as to a district's status as a Special Taxing Unit, Developed District, or Developing District will be made by the Board of Directors on an annual basis, beginning with the 2020 tax rate.
-The Master District cannot give any assurances as to what its classification will be at any point in time or whether the District's future tax rates will result in a total tax rate that will reclassify the Master District into a new classification and new election classification.
+The Board of Directors of each of the Participants has determined that its Participant qualifies as a Developing District for the 2021 tax year.
+The Master District cannot give any assurances as to what its classification, or the classification of any Participant, will be at any point in time or whether any Participants future tax rates will result in a total tax rate that will reclassify such Participant into a new classification and new election calculation.